 Health aides are often key participants to PC CARES learning circles, since they are often the primary health care provider in the village, responding and treating a wide variety of health concerns.
 PC CARES was once again approved by the Alaska Native Tribal Health Consortium for Continuing Medical Education (CME) hours, so that health aides in participating villages can earn up to 12 credit hours for their participation in PC CARES learning circles.
 This provides supervisors with the incentive to allow learning circle participation during work hours, or to allow attendance to count for paid time.

-Teller in-person learning circles

 On December 15th, the village of Teller hosted their first in-person, post-pandemic learning circle.
 Eight people attended and said they were looking forward to attending the next LC, scheduled for early January.

+Hoping to start up in-person more learning circles in Bering Strait and Northwest Arctic communities.
+If you were trained as a facilitator in 2015 and 2019, or are interested in supporting learning circles in your community, please contact Tara at pc-cares.org.